EnMAP-Box/enmap-box-documentation/source/usr_section/usr_manual/applications.rst

     .. figure:: ./img/ClassificationDatasetManager_2e.png
         :align: center

-    For details see the :ref:`algorithm description <Create classification dataset (from table with categories and feature fields)>`.
+    For details see the :ref:`algorithm description <alg-enmapbox-CreateClassificationDatasetFromTableWithCategoriesAndFeatureFields>`.

 From Python code
     .. figure:: ./img/ClassificationDatasetManager_2f.png
        :align: center

-    For details see the :ref:`algorithm description <Create classification dataset (from Python code)>`.
+    For details see the :ref:`algorithm description <alg-enmapbox-CreateClassificationDatasetFromPythonCode>`.

 From text files
     .. figure:: ./img/ClassificationDatasetManager_2g.png
        :align: center

-    For details see the :ref:`algorithm description <Create classification dataset (from text files)>`.
+    For details see the :ref:`algorithm description <alg-enmapbox-CreateClassificationDatasetFromTextFiles>`.

 From JSON file
     .. figure:: ./img/ClassificationDatasetManager_2h.png
        :align: center

-    For details see the :ref:`algorithm description <Create classification dataset (from JSON file)>`.
+    For details see the :ref:`algorithm description <alg-enmapbox-CreateClassificationDatasetFromJsonFile>`.

 Edit categories and features
 ----------------------------